CrazyPython/boinc-heroku/README.md

 ## Todo
 These things can be improved.
 I may add them in my spare time, but feel free to send a Pull Request.

+ - [ ] Make the web dyno also perform computation, redirecting root to the Bonicoku dashboard
  - [ ] Support for alternative accounts (other than mine)
  - [ ] Add support for other projects such as SETI@Home and Asteroids@Home